SilvAG6271/note-taking/README.md

 N/A

 ## Usage
 User can go to page and add notes that they can  then   save  .
 They  can   also   delete  the  note   whenever  they want.
+Just head to this page https://note-taking-express-47b8965d42a2.herokuapp.com/
 ![picture of adding notes in note-taking app](media/noteTaker.png)
 ![picture of saved note in note-taking app](media/SavedNotes.png)
 ![](media/note-taking.gif)